sillsdev/ptx2pdf/docs/documentation/README.md

 `\zgap|1in\*` insert glue occupying 1inch
 `\zgap|1in plus 2in minus 0.3in\*` insert flexible glue.

+### <a name="ISBN">ISBN barcode</a>
+`\zISBNbarcode|isbn="01-234-56789"\*`
+Create a barcode (EAN13) from a 10 or 13 digit ISBN.
+The provided ISBN will be printed as supplied (prefixed by 'ISBN'), normally with the barcode below.
+If a 10 digit ('old style') ISBN is supplied, the barcode will be prefixed with '978', and have the check-digit altered as described in the relevant Wikipedia article (which corresponds to various books).
+No barcode will be created if other than 10 or 13 digits are given.
+No spaces should be present in the ISBN, group separation is by hyphen/minus (U+002D), as above.

+The optional parameters
+`height="short"` or `height="medium"`make the bars 5ex and 7ex high
+respectively, as opposed to the normal 10ex.
+The normal size may be altered by e.g.
+`\def\b@rheight{9ex}`  Text/numbers are displayed in the font Andika by default, the font can be altered by: `\def\ISBNfont{Helvetica}`

 ### Misc. milestones
 `\zfiga|anchor\*` An anchor point for a figure from the piclist.
 See figures.md.
 It can also be used as a trigger point.